w3c/sdw-sosa-ssn/ssn/rdf/examples/ACME-Beer-Example.md

 After being chilled in the brewery cooler, the beer carton is then loaded on one of the Acme delivery trucks for shipment to the retail store.
-The truck's cooling management system is recording the sensor readings for both the shipping company and the brewery.
+The cooling management system of the truck is recording the sensor readings for both the shipping company and the brewery.
 An on-board GPS unit annotates the activity of recording observations as the truck moves from location to location.
 This position information represents the location of the shipping